 Committed to creating a better quality of life in the community, Lillian and Melvin often supported diverse charitable causes including higher education, wellness, care for the under‐privileged, and spiritual fulfillment.

 Lillian’s involvement in education continued through California University ‐‐ its Core Values Award for integrity, civility, and responsibility was named in her honor.
-She is a Charter Member of the Foundation for California University and has been active in the Charleroi Athene Club and the Monongahela Womenʹs Club.
-She currently resides in Monongahela.
+She was a Charter Member of the Foundation for California University and was active in the Charleroi Athene Club and the Monongahela Womenʹs Club.
+Lillian passed away in 2017.

 Melvin B. Bassi graduated from Charleroi High School, Washington & Jefferson College, and the University of Pittsburgh.
 A veteran of the U.S. Navy, he served in the Pacific Theatre during World War II.
 Melvin began his law career as a sole practitioner in Washington County and was a senior partner of Bassi, McCune & Vreeland.
 He served as President of the Board of Directors of Charleroi Federal Savings Bank from 1963 to 2000, where he was Chairman of the Board.
 Melvin also served on the Washington County Board of Commissioners from 1995 to 1996.